Should you remove the pool before listing in Fair Oaks?

 - Document the scope, oak preservation, and final grade for buyer disclosure

-Partial fill-in vs full removal for Fair Oaks resale
+Should you do partial fill-in or full removal for Fair Oaks resale?

 | Decision | Best Fit | Fair Oaks Resale Consideration |